List of Adventure Time characters: Uncle Gumbald

-Uncle Gumbald is Princess Bubblegum's uncle, former member of her royal family, and the main antagonist of the final season.
+Uncle Gumbald (voiced by Fred Melamed and Mark Hamill in his Punch Bowl persona) is Princess Bubblegum's uncle, former member of her royal family, and the main antagonist of the final season.
 He was created alongside Aunt Lolly and Cousin Chicle by Bubblegum in her attempt to have a familial bond with someone besides her brother.
-But Gumbald desired power and wished to profit off Ooo, deciding to get rid of Bubblegum by turning her into a foolish candy being by using "dumdum juice," which he used on his co-conspirators Lolly and Chicle in an act of betrayal.
+Gumbald desired power and wished to profit off Ooo, deciding to get rid of Bubblegum by turning her into a foolish candy being by using "dumdum juice," which he used on his co-conspirators Lolly and Chicle in an act of betrayal.
 Bubblegum caught on and transformed Gumbald into an unintelligent punch bowl entity, convincing her to create candy citizens with low intelligence.
 After Lumpy Space Princess saves Ooo by neutralizing it of any alterations caused by the elementals, Gumbald and his family were restored.
 Then Gumbald sets out for revenge by destroying everything Bubblegum holds dear, specifically Finn, by reviving Fern as the Green Knight.
 In "Gumbaldia", he and his family gather a group of the series' past villains who hold grudges against the Candy Kingdom for their army—including the Squirrel, Ricardio the Heart Guy, Bandit Princess, Samantha the Warrior Dog, Peace Master, Me-Mow, Pete Sassafras, Ash the Warlock, Sir Slicer, Scorcher, Fern the Green Knight, as well as Gunter and a confused Ice King—to begin the "Gum War".
 But Gumbald ends up being betrayed by Lolly who turned him back into his punch bowl form in the series finale, "Come Along with Me", so she can make peace with Bubblegum.